 Consider the re-powering (by replacing existing wind turbines) and extension of existing wind farms.
-Applications on such sites will each be assessed on their merits and will be subject to the development management standards contained in Section 5.
+Applications on such sites will each be assessed on their merits and will be subject to the development management standards contained in Section 5 (see Table 4).